marijnh/Eloquent-JavaScript/01_values.md

 {{index "Yuan-Ma", "Book of Programming", "binary data", data, bit, memory}}

 Inside the computer's world, there is only data.
-You can read data, modify data, create new data—but anything that isn't data can not be talked about.
+You can read data, modify data, create new data—but that which isn't data can not be mentioned.
 All this data is stored as long sequences of bits and is thus fundamentally alike.

 {{index CD, signal}}